Childhood friend of teen killed in shooting reflects loss

 Ayres said although they weren’t especially close, him and Rinier were still friends.
 He said he was speaking to him just a couple days before he passed, asking him if he was going to a party.
 He said Rinier couldn’t “because he had to go to work.”
 According to Rinier’s obituary, he was a hard worker at a local McDonald’s and a straight-A student his junior year in the HVAC program at Sussex Tech High School.

 “He was a calm kid, I’ll say like energetic, positive.
-He would do anything for anybody,” Ayres said.
+He would do anything for anybody,” Ayres continued.
 “It hurt everybody … like it’s just painful to see.”

 Ayres says he has suffered loss in his own life and his message to Reiner’s family is: